MahmadSharaf/Coursera-Applied-ML-with-Python/Readme.md

 * To avoid these, the below points would help:
   1. First, try to draw the data with respect to the labels and try to figure out the relationship between, whether its linear, quadratic, polynomial and so on.
+  2. Reduce the number of features.
+     1. Manually select which features to keep.
+     2. Use a model selection algorithm.
+  3. Regularization
+     1. Keep all the features, but reduce the magnitude of parameters.
+     * It works well when there are a lot of slightly useful features.